 After selecting the checkbox, the Mark and uncheck all option is enabled.

-13. Selecting the relationship table.
-In the Table Name option, use projects
+13. Selecting the Connection Table.
+In the Table Name property, choose employeeprojects

-14. Relate the fields of tables, employees and employment projects.
-For the employeeid field select employeeid and the pvalue field choose Auto Increment.
+14. Relating the fields of the employees and employeeprojects tables.
+For the EmployeeID field select EmployeeID and for the pvalue field choose Auto Increment.

 We define the field as pvalue Auto Increment so no value is passed for this field in the Employeeprojects table.